-Many beneficiaries who recently experience a loved one’s passing don’t realize the hoops they may have to jump through after their death.
+Many beneficiaries don’t realize the hoops they may have to jump through after someone’s death.
 If you’ve never been a beneficiary to an estate you might not know what probate is.

 - What is probate